In-patient luxury rehab center in Thailand

 7. Make a stand

 Compared to other techniques, this strategy isn’t harder.
-But it can be a challenge to make a stand for a person who has never done it before.
+However, it becomes a challenge to make a stand for a person who has never done it before.
 The most important thing is to believe in oneself and firmly stand for values close to them.

 The greatest importance of this strategy is that it makes a person more determined and resilient, which translates to stronger mental health and a lower risk of stress.
 Yet another benefit is that it helps a person improve their overall quality of life.
-Making a stand helps improve one’s productivity at work, relationships with other people, and more.
+Making a stand helps improve one’s productivity at work and relationships with other people.

 Making a stand serves as one of the best techniques for stress relief because, like the strategy above, it helps people manage stress triggers that are in their control.